amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 * * *

-## Lab 4: Incrementally build and deploy each microservice
+## Lab 4: Incrementally build and deploy each microservice using Fargate

 It's time to break apart Interstella's monolith logistics platform into microservices.
 To help with this, let's see how the monolith works in more detail.